 Aevis: These are large birds, which are actually not half bad in combat.
 They have a good movement range, speed and evasion, and can hit pretty hard.
 They also take half damage from wind-elemental attacks, although they’re weak to earth-elemental ones (due to landing between every move).

-- Juravis/Jura Aevis: A blue bird with white feathers on its chest and head.
+- Juravis/Jura Aevis: A dark blue bird with white feathers on its chest and head.
 It’s the slowest of the lot and has very little to offer in terms of attacks.
 It can use Featherbomb with Monster Skill/Beastmaster, but that’s it.

 - Steel Hawk/Steelhawk: A grey bird with yellow feathers on its chest and head.
 It’s a good deal faster than its predecessor, but slightly less evasive.
 However, its abilities are still not very good, as its only extra normal attack…steals gil from the target.
 However, with Monster Skill/Beastmaster, it can also use Beak, which can petrify the target.